-The CEDIS dataset uses the standardized International Classification of Disease (ICD) codes, with specific data elements unique to ED practice (Innes et al., 2001; Grafstein et al., 2003).
-Standardized clinical terminology or language for CEDIS and the National Ambulatory Care Reporting System (NACRS) data standard fulfill data reporting requirements, as mandated by the Canadian Institute for Health Information (CIHI), and enable 84% of Canada's emergency departments to collect patient data in a format that is useable to those who need it (CIHI, 2019).
-The breadth of CEDIS data reported to CIHI varies between hospitals; but the minimum dataset includes: patient-, provider-, and facility-specific information.
+The CEDIS dataset uses the standardized International Classification of Disease (ICD) codes, with specific data elements unique to ED practice (Innes, Murray, & Grafstein, 2001; Grafstein, Unger, Bullard, & Innes, 2003).
+Standardized clinical terminology or language for CEDIS and the National Ambulatory Care Reporting System (NACRS) data standard fulfill data reporting requirements as mandated by the Canadian Institute for Health Information (CIHI) and enable 84% of Canada's emergency departments to collect patient data in a format that is useable to those who need it (CIHI, 2019).
+The breadth of CEDIS data reported to CIHI varies between hospitals; but the minimum dataset includes: patient, provider, and facility specific information.